 More than Just Talk: The Purpose and Benefits of Meetings

-As companies evolve in a New Age of Work, there’s no doubt that meetings matter — but only when the purpose is clear, the agenda is established, and the time spent together leads to alignment, actionable outcomes, and appropriate follow-up communications.
-This article focuses on the purpose and benefits of meetings, providing insight into making the most of that precious time team members spend together.
+As companies evolve in a new age of work, there’s no doubt that meetings matter — but only when the purpose is clear, the agenda is established, and the time spent together leads to alignment, actionable outcomes, and appropriate follow-up communications.
+This article focuses on the purpose and benefits of meetings, providing insight into how you can make the most of the precious time you and your team members spend together.

 The number and type of meetings an organization might have may vary widely depending on the Stage of Development of the organization.
-Early on, in survival mode, some organizations might hold many meetings that are hastily pulled together with no agenda and little forethought.
+Early on, in the Survive Stage, some organizations might hold many meetings that are hastily pulled together with no agenda and little forethought.
 This practice contributes to the notion that meetings can be a waste of time.

 But as businesses mature, meetings should take on more structure and purpose.
 The key to defining that purpose is to think about context over content — the why more than the what.
 That’s exactly what we’ll run through in this article.